Exhibition Resources

 Recommended for Kindergarten to Grade 5

-This kit contains how-to instructions and all the materials your students will need to create their own plush toy sturgeon inspired by the children’s exhibition Semá:th Xó:tsa: Sts’ólemeqwelh Sx̱ó:tsa (Sumas Lake: Great Gramma’s Lake).
-You can order this EduKit by emailing programs@thereach.ca
+This kit contains how-to instructions and all the materials your students will need to create their own plush toy sturgeon inspired by our children’s picture book Semá:th Xó:tsa: Sts’ólemeqwelh Sx̱ó:tsa (Sumas Lake: Great Gramma’s Lake).

 Grand Theft Terra Firma Online